Qubit Motion as a Microscopic Model for the Dynamical Casimir Effect

+The $\bra{g,2}\ket{\psi}$ state component grows linearly with time, which indicates that the integral of Eq.~(\ref{eq:second_order_int}) contains resonant terms.
+Moreover, this resonance increases the $\bra{g,2}\ket{\psi}$ state component, but not the amplitudes associated with the qubit excited state, $\bra{e, n}\ket{\psi}$.
+This result is compatible with the numerical results of Figures \ref{x-is-vt-N} and \ref{x-is-vt-Sz}, where the photon production takes place without qubit excitation.
+We find higher order resonances related to qubit ground state amplitudes $\bra{g,2m}\ket{\psi^{(2n)}}$ in even-order perturbation terms, whereas the odd orders do not show new resonances (see Appendix~\ref{app:perturbations}).
+These formulae illustrate why there is an ever-increasing photon generation without appreciable qubit excitation.
+In fact, there is always a pair-wise photon production, which is considered the spectral signature of the DCE \cite{nation_johansson2012, law1994}.

+Additionally, we consider the case where the system's frequencies are no longer resonant, but the qubit frequency is detuned by $\delta$ from the cavity mode frequency, $\Omega = \omega + \delta$.
+Following perturbation theory, one gets

-from which one can deduce that the detuning compensates itself from the first order to the second order and that it is irrelevant in the photon production.
-The parameter relation that is critical in the \textit{microscopic} DCE is that the driving frequency matches the mode frequency $\omega_d = \omega$.
+Here, the first integral over $t''$ results in a term $e^{i(-\omega_d + 2\omega + \delta)t'}$ that cancels the $\delta$ dependence for the second integral over $t'$.
+Hence, we conclude that the detuning is irrelevant in the \textit{microscopic} DCE photon generation.
+In contrast, the critical parameter relation is the resonance between the driving frequency and the mode frequency, $\omega_d = \omega$.
+In terms of the qubit velocity, the DCE is produced when the qubit's speed approaches the speed of light in the medium, $\omega_d/\omega = v/c_n \approx 1$.

-This can be seen in Figure~\ref{wd-vs-wq-N}, which represents the maximum number of photons over the time interval $t \in [0, 200/\omega]$ for different values of the qubit frequency $\Omega$ and driving $\omega_d$ for a fixed mode frequency $\omega$ with a coupling intensity of $g_0 = 0.1\omega$.
-Note that regardless of the qubit frequency, photons are generated whenever the qubit's velocity is such that $\omega_d = \omega$, as expected.
-Even more so, increasing the qubit frequency reduces the photon generation due to its presence in the denominator of the perturbative corrections.
-The analog Unruh effect shows up again in this setting, consisting of that diagonal line in the region where $\omega_d - \Omega = \omega$.
-Notice how the photon number never exceeds one, as in a Rabi oscillation.
-Again, see Appendix~\ref{app:numerics} for tests on the accuracy of the simulations.
+The photon generation independence on detuning is observed in Figure \ref{wd-vs-wq-N}.
+There, we depict the maximum number of photons over the time interval $t \in [0, 200/\omega]$ for different values of the qubit and driving frequencies, $\Omega$ and $\omega_d$, respectively.
+We consider a fixed mode frequency $\omega$ and a coupling intensity of $g_0 = 0.1\omega$.
+We note that regardless of the qubit frequency, the DCE photon generation occurs for parameter regimes near $\omega_d/\omega = v/c_n \approx 1$ as expected.
+Like in the original DCE, there is a transition between a non-relativistic mirror movement regime, with no photon production, and a relativistic one featuring the effect.
+Moreover, increasing the qubit frequency reduces the photon generation as expected from analytical calculations, since $\Omega$ appears in the denominator of the perturbative corrections.
+Finally, the cavity-enhanced Unruh effect appears in the superluminal regime, shown with the diagonal line $\omega_d = \Omega + \omega$ of Figure \ref{wd-vs-wq-N}.
+In this region of the parameter space, the photon number never exceeds one, like in a Rabi oscillation.
+See Appendix~\ref{app:numerics} for tests on the accuracy of the simulations.